-It felt as though any image of her work was, despite the message of the caption, supporting her as an author and, subsequently, supporting her views.
+It felt as though any image of her work was, despite the caption, supporting her as an author and, subsequently, supporting her views.
 Earlier I brought up Charles Dickens but this situation isn’t exactly the same.
 I don’t agree with Dickens’ behaviour but he’s been long dead.
 He’s not actively posting things on Twitter that have the potential to harm innocent people.
-You might think that is hypocritical or that my dislike of Rowling is because of pre-existing bias.
-You’d be wrong.
 If I buy a copy of A Christmas Carol it isn’t supporting him in the same way that it would be for Rowling.
 Rowling is alive and has a huge platform to spout her ideas.
 This is because of fans like me who have bought the books, promoted the books, bought the merchandise, watched the films and consumed everything we possibly can.
 We have inadvertently given her the power and the confidence to be able to speak out against trans people.

 Buying her books or even posting about them is giving her further strength and clout to spread her false information.
 As of now, being a Harry Potter fan is being a J.K.
 Rowling fan and being a fan of her as a writer is given her permission to keep spreading her lies.
 I know it sounds ridiculous but it’s true.
 She has become a much bigger author than we’ve really seen before and we have seen her slowly reveal herself as a, for lack of a better term, TERF.
 Remember back in the day when she would like a transphobic post and then release a statement about being too old for social media?
 Those were the good old days.
 Now Rowling is so comfortable with her position as an influential figure that she’s no longer trying to hide her opinions.
 Why?
 Maybe because she knows nobody can really touch her from the pedestal we have all helped put her on.